DayuanTan/AI-TensorFlow-Blockchain-Certificate/Blockchain_Understanding_Its_Uses_and_Implications/Chapter3.Blockchain_Functions/README.md

 Blockchain is inherently a very inefficient system.
 All nodoes keep a copy.
 But this is what we need for the consensus.

+Blockchain is inefficient
+- but gives us consensus
+- immutability (later sub-chapter)
+- and fault tolerance (later sub-chapter)

 Methods for consensus:
 - Proof of Work
+  - Oldest, 2009, original consensus alg
   - Widely used
     - in Bitcoin, every major public and most private blockchain
   - Limitation
     - how big and how fast it can scale
     - currently 15-20 transactions worldwide per second
       - Visa: 70000 transactions per second
+    - (almost 80% of the processing power behind the Bitcoin network resides in six major data centers in mainland China.)
 - Other solution
   - Tangle, use a blockless solution
   - Proof of Stake